Board of Directors

-Nevill Smythe, President, is a philanthropic consultant specializing in planned giving programs, fundraising, and general non-profit management.
+Nevill Smythe, Secretary, is a philanthropic consultant specializing in planned giving programs, fundraising, and general non-profit management.
 He is the former Vice President, Programs at the Community Foundations of the Hudson Valley where he was responsible for administering donor advised, designated, field of interest and scholarship funds as well as grant awards.
 Prior to the Community Foundation, he was the Director of Development for Poughkeepsie Day School and the Whitby School in Greenwich, CT.
 Nevill was also involved in the advertising and print production fields in New York and Boston.
 He serves on several nonprofit boards and is a past Chair of the Chamber Foundation of the Dutchess Regional Chamber of Commerce.